This text documents what you can expect from the GNOME community when you attend GUADEC and, in turn, what we expect from you.

 The GUADEC organisers will take any actions that they consider appropriate for a report.
 This includes, but is not limited to:

-- Ask the person concerned to stop or modify their behaviour
+- Ask the person concerned to stop or change their behaviour

 - Ask the person concerned to leave the venue or event immediately for the remainder of the day